 Why do experts recommend using crates?
 Maybe it is because of the people that are too lazy to own a dog.
 Crates are convenient but not a natural thing that all dogs accept.

 Yes, most dogs can be convinced that it is okay to be confined to a crate.
 There are crate companies that now sell crates to look like furniture, and of course they tell you that it is okay to lock up your puppy as soon as company comes over.
 Why bother with training?
 Just put the dog away and eliminate the issue.

 After a while they will give up on complaining and not even beg to be let out.
 That allows the people that confine their dogs to think they are doing okay.

-Most humans in prisons go back to the cell when told, too.
+Most humans in prisons also go back to their cell when they are told.

 Are Crates Better Than The Outdoors?